DanielAmanyi/Session-15-Serverless-1/README.md

 3. Choose **"Specify an ARN"** and paste the layer ARN

 OPTION 2
-Download Pillow, embeded in the main branch within this repo and upload as a custom layer
+Download pillow-layer, embeded in the main branch within this repo, and upload to Lambda Layers as a custom layer
 ---

 #### Step 5: Configure S3 Event Trigger